Gilles Gilbert: Boston Bruins (1973-1980)

-In 1973-74, he was traded to the Bruins as a replacement for Gerry Cheevers who had gone to the World Hockey Association (WHA).
+In 1973-74, Gilbert was traded to the Boston Bruins as a replacement for Gerry Cheevers who had gone to the World Hockey Association (WHA).
 Gilbert's arrival immediately boosted the Bruins while sinking the North Stars whose general manager was later fired as a result of that trade.
-Gilbert would have a tremendous season going 34-12-8 overall.
-This resulted in him playing in the NHL All-Star Game, and helped the team to the Stanley Cup finals that year.
-The Bruins lost the Finals series 4-2 to the Philadelphia Flyers, but over these six games Gilbert played as brilliantly as his opposing counterpart Bernie Parent who was named playoff MVP.
+Gilbert would go on to have a tremendous season in a starting role for the first time in his career he would boast a 34-12-8 record.
+This resulted in him playing in the NHL All-Star Game.
+Additionally, Gilbert had a career high 6 shutouts and finished the year with a 2.95 GAA and a .900 SV%.
+Gilbert started all 16 playoff games for the Bruins that helping them reach the 1974 Stanley Cup Final.
+However, he and the Bruins lost the Finals series 4-2 to the Philadelphia Flyers, but over these six games Gilbert played as brilliantly as his opposing counterpart Bernie Parent who was named playoff MVP.